rbseaver/rbseaver.github.io/docs/kratom.md

 ## Any other benefits?

 Since I started taking kratom, I haven't had acid reflux &mdash; like, at all.
 Prior, acid reflux was a daily occurrence, and required multiple antacids per week.
 I have no idea how long it's been since I last had to take an antacid.
-I've seen anecdotes of others who've said it helps their acide reflux, so there may be something to it.
+I've seen anecdotes of others who've said it helps their acid reflux, so there may be something to it.
 Kratom hasn't been studied in detail until fairly recently, and we don't have a ton of scientific data on it.
-That's growing by the day, though.
+[That's changing, though](https://health.wusf.usf.edu/health-news-florida/2024-05-09/a-florida-university-is-a-leader-in-kratom-research-but-questions-remain).

 ## Bottom Line

 Kratom isn't heroin, nor is it magic.
-Like most things, it comes down to responsible consumpation.
+Like most things, it comes down to responsible consumption.
 The right dose can have amazing benefits, as I described.
-Be smart &mdash; i.e., don't listen to the guy at the headshop who tells you to start with thre tablespoons &mdash;, research it extensively, and find a trustworthy vendor.
+Be smart &mdash; i.e., don't listen to the guy at the headshop who tells you to start with three tablespoons &mdash;, research it extensively, and find a trustworthy vendor.
 The American Kratom Association linked below has a list of vendors who follow their Good Manufacturing Practices (GMP) program, which ensures that the kratom is tested for purity and quality.

 ## More information